mrichar1/thatremindsme/_posts/2016-12-09-Making a Woolly Board.md

 1. Take 2 of the 90cm rods, drill a 6mm diameter hole through one end of each.
 This is to thread the string to tie to the uprights.
 2. At the other end, rotate the rod through 90 degrees, and drill 5 or 6 6mm hole through the rod at around 25-30 degrees (leaning the drill is enough, it doesn't need to be exact!), angled towards the body.
 This is for the tension bolts.

+## Finishing Up

+1. Thread string through the inner holes of the lower arm bars.
+2. Thread the bolts through the lower arms, with the washer and nut on top.
+The nut doesn't tighten anything - it's just there to stop the bolt falling out when not under tension.
+We're using stainless steel fittings as they're likely to get damp from the sweater, and we don't want anything to rust.
+If you can't get stainless fittings, then wooden dowels with some kind of rust-proof pin in place of the washer could work.
+3. Make sure to sand down all the wood after drilling, to remove any snags and burrs.
+You don't want the woolly board catching on your sweater and pulling it!

 # Assembly

 1. Thread the upper arm bars through the sleeves of your sweater, joining with the dowelling in the centre.